Xinghan/vSphere-machine-learning-extension/docs/install/tkgs.rst

 .. note::

     Above resources requirements of TKG cluster only support a toy version of Kubeflow installation which may not be able to deploy heavy workloads due to limited resources.
-It is therefore suggested that users should create the TKG cluster with suitable resources depending on the workloads they would like to deploy using Kubeflow.
+It is therefore suggested that users should create the TKG cluster with suitable resources depending on the workloads they would like to deploy.

-Deploy Kubeflow on vSphere package on TKG clusters
+Deploy Kubeflow on vSphere on TKG clusters
 ===========================================================

 Note that the below deployment procedure is for Linux and Windows users, but Windows users would need to first install the Windows version of `kubectl` and `kctrl` command.